Burton (SA)

 PROFILE FAQ

-Burton has emerging levels of nearby infrastructure activity, ranking in the 28thth percentile nationally
+Burton has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally

-Five projects identified by AreaSearch are expected to influence the local area's performance: Riverlea Estate, Strategic Growth Framework - Waterloo Corner and Bolivar Corridor, Lot C Paralowie Land Development, Edinburgh Defence Precinct Mid-Term Refresh.
-The following details these key projects' anticipated impacts.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified five projects that could impact the region.
+Notable ones are Riverlea Estate, Strategic Growth Framework - Waterloo Corner and Bolivar Corridor, Lot C Paralowie Land Development, and Edinburgh Defence Precinct Mid-Term Refresh.
+The following list outlines those most relevant.

 Professional plan users can use the search below to filter and access additional projects.